EGaraldi/corecon/paper/paper.md

 `CoReCon` has been developed with openness in mind.
 For this reason, new constraints can be easily added by simply filling a form provided, and copying it into the directory tree of the module.
-Data entries are required to contain the reference and a link to the original publication, in order to ensure the original publication is acknowledged, a *quality* flag which specify if the data were outright available in the publication or has been retrieved in some way (hence potentially introducing errors), and a short description of the constraints themselves and of the method employed to measure/compute them.
+Data entries are required to contain the reference and a link to the original publication, in order to ensure the original publication is acknowledged, a *quality* flag which specify if the data were explicitly available in the publication or has been retrieved in some indirect way (e.g. from a published plot, hence potentially introducing errors), and a short description of the constraints themselves and of the method employed to measure/compute them.

 At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest,